PrairieLearn/PrairieLearn/docs/workshop/index.md

 2. **Make sure you have access to a course space.** If you have not created a space for your course, you can use this [course request](https://www.prairielearn.org/pl/request_course) link.
 If you are a graduate teaching assistant or co-instructor, ask the main instructor to give you course access as "Editor" in the [Staff page](https://prairielearn.readthedocs.io/en/latest/course/#course-staff).

-3. **Complete the ["Get Started" tutorial](https://prairielearn.readthedocs.io/en/latest/getStarted/)**, which will show you how to create:
+3. **Complete the ["Get Started" tutorial](https://prairielearn.readthedocs.io/en/latest/getStarted/)**, which will show you how to create course instances, assessments, and questions.

       - course instances
       - assessments